 Our goal is to develop a DFMP that reflects the interests of a broad range of stakeholders.
-We will be consulting with the public at three stages: to help identify forest values (spring of 2015); to review eligibility maps (spring of 2016); and to assess spatial harvest sequences (fall of 2016).
+We will be consulting with the public on two key project milestones: first, the identification of forest values (spring of 2015) and, second, preparation of the spatial harvest sequences (summer of 2016).
 To provide your input:

-- Attend an open house: watch for dates in your newspaper, or visit our virtual open house on our website - www.millarwestern.com. - Email or call us: send your thoughts or concerns to mwfp@millarwestern.com, or call Chief Forester Bob Mason at 780-486-8241. - Join our Public Advisory Committee: contact us if you are interested in participating in PAC, which meets regularly to review company plans and performance.
+- Attend an open house: watch for dates in your newspaper, or visit our website. - Email or call us: send your thoughts or concerns to mwfp@millarwestern.com, or call Chief Forester Bob Mason at 780-486-8241. - Join our Public Advisory Committee: email lriopel@millarwestern.com if you are interested in participating in PAC, which meets regularly to review company plans and performance, and to discuss industry issues.